Flagsrave/FlagsIdeas/README.md

 # Union Hack :gb:

-* What existing flags have you mashed up?
-Let's see.
-* What (real or imaginary) places could you design flag(s) for?
-Let's see your sketches.
-* How are you going to present your ideas, creative process and experiments next week (formative presentations)?
-* What's your team GitHub repository?
-You may want to create an organisation (a GitHub group) for that..

 ### MAKE YOUR OWN FLAG

 Keep it simple.
 The flag should be so simple that a child can draw it from memory.